hagau-ioan/public_whiteApp01/README.md

 # White Label App - with 2020 Legacy code

 Not in use any more.
-A new version of this whith a concrete example is here: [https://github.com/hagau-ioan/public_roomwizard][White Label 02]
+A new version of this whith a concrete example is here: https://github.com/hagau-ioan/public_roomwizard

 ## Technology, language, libraries, architecture: